jose-cisco/Symptoms-Recommendation/README.md

 - Combines cleaned and structured data
 - Applies association rule mining
 - Selects important features
-- Produces a **Symptoms Recommendation Table** showing other symptoms most commonly linked to a given symptom or case
+- Produces a **Symptoms Recommendation JSON DATA in .txt file** showing other symptoms most commonly linked to a given symptom or case

 ---